News and Events

 Companies that have adopted simulated training are also finding that it’s perfect for scaling operations.
 As new systems and robots are introduced, simulations offer a way to quickly bring teams up to speed, no matter how complex the technology is.
 It’s a way to make sure that everyone is on the same page, fully trained, and ready to hit the ground running when new robots come online.

 With robotics training, it’s easy to focus solely on the technical skills—programming, operation, troubleshooting.
-But in the real world, it's equally important to possess and hone another set of abilities: soft skills.
-And yes, even these can be improved upon in simulated environments.
+But when working with real-world robotics, it's equally important to possess and hone another set of abilities: soft skills.
+And yes, even these can be improved upon by using a simulated environment.

 Incorporating soft skills training into simulations not only prepares robotics professionals to handle technical challenges but also equips them with the interpersonal abilities needed to thrive in the workplace.
 It’s about creating well-rounded professionals who can not only operate a robot but also lead a team, solve problems under pressure, and communicate effectively—all key ingredients for success in the modern manufacturing world.